 Has it been awhile since you haggled?
 Is your living room missing that perfect vintage piece?
 Are you just looking for something to do this weekend?

-If you answered yes to any of these questions, a day searching for antiques, vintage items and collectibles might be what you need.
+If you answered yes to any of these questions, a day searching through antique stores, vintage items and collectibles might be what you need.

 These 10 locations are great places to embark on your modern-day treasure hunt, though it’s important to check ahead before hitting the road.
 Many antique stores in each area have hours that vary, with some locations open by season, chance or appointment.